 "Come together" on a boat trip - Meeting point: Pier 6 16:45 by "M/S Maarten" Kai 6, 4630 Kristiansand)

-Proposals can be submitted through the conference website.
-Submission closes 15. of February 2020 (New deadline!).
-Submissions via email will not be accepted.
-The conference accepts proposals for posters, paper presentations, and symposia (the submission of a symposium should also include the three related papers).
+Proposals could be submitted through the conference website.
+Submission closed 15. of February 2020, but the link is still available for changing personal information.
+There is no access to submissions).
+The conference accepted proposals for posters, paper presentations, and symposia (the submission of a symposium includes three papers and a discussant).
 In the "call for papers," you find more information about the presentation formats and proposal guide.

 The conference fee includes registration, the general reception on Wednesday, coffee breaks & lunches